CaptainHarlockSSX/VA53-Kalman-Filter/README.md

 University practical work to implement a basic people tracking using predictive Kalman Filter.

+Is has been done for the Course Credits **VA53 - Probabilistic and stochastic models for computer vision** at <u>Université de Technologie de Belfort Montbéliard (FR).</u>

 The aim was to try different models (Position, Speed, Acceleration) at different video input framerate.

 As the body detection was not the main goal of this work, <u>it has been done roughly and is not fine-tuned for every video input.</u>